 ― Andy Weir

 Notice I haven’t said anything about self-publishing on Amazon, which you can do for free.
-However, I strongly advise you not to publish your novel on Amazon until after you have been discovered locally, when you have received significant adoration from those whom you know, and of those whom they know.
+However, I strongly advise you not to publish your novel on Amazon until after you have been discovered locally, when you have received significant adoration from those whom you know, and from those whom they know.

 If you publish on Amazon too early, you'll receive negative comments that are extremely difficult to remove.
 These comments will discourage other readers from purchasing your work.